jaxlotl/libdogecoin/doc/address.md

 `generateHDMasterPubKeypair(char* wif_privkey_master, char* p2pkh_pubkey_master, bool is_testnet)`

-This function will populate provided private/public char* variables with a freshly generated master key pair for a heirarchical deterministic wallet, specifically for the network specified by the third parameter.
+This function will populate provided private/public char* variables with a freshly generated master key pair for a hierarchical deterministic wallet, specifically for the network specified by the third parameter.

 _C usage:_